decaf-dev/obsidian-dataloom/README.md

 ^abc123
 ```

-Once you add a block item, you will have to restart Obsidian for it to appear.
+Once you add a block id, you will have to restart Obsidian for the plugin to recognize the it.

 ### Making a Table via Command